MageMCU/DDMR-Orientation/DDMR Code/README.md

                 - (3) **Angle Dot Product** on the unit vectors (vector Setpoint and vector Measured Value) used as the PID control function (uf).
 - Step2MasterI2C folder
     - main.cpp
-        - development similar to MCU Communication
+        - development similar to MCU Communication - Completed...
 - Step2SlaveI2C folder
     - main.cpp
-        - development similar to MCU Communication
+        - development similar to MCU Communication yet this has become a study along with the control manager for the direction vectors...
 - XCPP folder
     - **BusI2C.cpp**
     - **LSM303.cpp**